blogifierdotnet/Blogifier/docs/Troubleshooting.md

 ### Deploy and Run from Local Folder
-Use steps outlined in the [build section](https://github.com/blogifierdotnet/Blogifier/blob/master/docs/Build.md) to publish application to the local folder and run it using `dotnet App.dll` command.
+Use steps outlined in the [build section](https://github.com/blogifierdotnet/Blogifier/blob/master/docs/Build.md) to publish application to the local folder and run it using `dotnet Blogifier.dll` command.
 Again, open developer tools and verify no client-side errors thrown in the JavaScript console.

 ### Deploy to Host Server